 I like how it serves as a garden tool caddy…

 I think these vintage tool boxes are better served here than in a landfill.
-Just saying.
+Agree?
+Have any other wood tool box ideas?

 Ready to take a look at the other Plants & Flowers projects?